 You can report an emergency tree problem, such as storm damage using our online form:

-Ash Dieback Disease (Hymenoscyphus pseudoalbidus)
+Ash Dieback Disease known as Hymenoscyphus fraxineus

 This disease has been an issue in the UK for a number of years and is caused by a fungus which results in leaf loss and crown dieback, it can ultimately result in the death of affected trees.